Scientific deep-dive

 STEP-1 randomized 1,961 adults with BMI ≥ 30 (or ≥ 27 with weight comorbidities) to weekly semaglutide 2.4 mg or placebo for 68 weeks [1].
 The published adverse-event table is unambiguous about where the safety burden actually sits: in the gut.

 Read across the rows: nearly half of patients on semaglutide experienced nausea at some point during the trial.
 Roughly a quarter experienced vomiting.
 These aren't fringe outcomes — they're what most patients should expect.
-The good news is that only 4.5% of trial participants discontinued treatment because of side effects, which means the vast majority of the GI symptoms were mild-to-moderate and resolved with continued use, especially as the dose escalation phase ended [1].
+The good news is that only 4.5% of trial participants discontinued specifically because of GI side effects (7.0% stopped for any adverse event), which means the vast majority of the GI symptoms were mild-to-moderate and resolved with continued use, especially as the dose escalation phase ended [1].
+For practical strategies to keep nausea manageable during titration, see our GLP-1 nausea management guide .

 SURMOUNT-1: tirzepatide adverse events at three doses